15. Provisions and Contingent Liabilities

 d.
 Description of the ways in which the Bank seeks to link performance during a performance measurement period with levels of remuneration

-In the event of negative growth of the bank and or in the relevant line of business in any year, the deferred compensation shall be subjected to malus and claw back arrangements in tune with the RBI guidelines.
+In the event of subdued or negative financial performance of the bank and or the relevant line of business in any year, having misconduct, the deferred compensation shall be subjected to malus and claw back arrangements in tune with the RBI guidelines.

 e.
-A discussion of the bank’s policy on deferral and vesting of variable remuneration and a discussion of the bank’s policy and criteria for adjusting deferred remuneration before vesting and after vesting
+A discussion of the bank’s policy on deferral and vesting of variable remuneration and criteria for adjusting deferred remuneration before vesting and after vesting

-If cash component of variable pay equals or exceeds '25.00 Lakhs, then at least 50% of the cash bonus shall be deferred.
+If cash component of variable pay equals or exceeds Rs.25.00 Lakhs, then at least 50% of the cash bonus shall be deferred.

 Subject to bank's ESOP schemes, NRC at its discretion may specify a retention period after the vesting of stock linked instruments which have been awarded as variable pay during which they cannot be sold or accessed.